lgcolorado/assignment1/MY-REPORT.md

 4. Comparing Results – We look at how well each technique works in terms of accuracy, clarity, and efficiency
    Note: Tests were run on a CPU-limited system, so we optimized the approach to ensure efficient performance while testing.
 6. Analysis – We check the AI’s responses to see where they can be better and make adjustments.
-7. Refinining  – We tweak our methods to make the process more effective for different projects.
+7. Refining  – We tweak our methods to make the process more effective for different projects.

 # Results